Looking for a

 I much more prefer tests where they give me small task or project that I have to complete.
 Specifically if they give me a set of requirements and what they expect for a solution and just let me go.
 I’ll turn out something, maybe they’ll like maybe not, but it’s a better test of my abilities as not just a coder, but as a developer in general.”

-At Geektastic we feel passionately about improving hiring the process for both candidates and hiring teams.
+At Geektastic we feel passionately about improving hiring the process for both candidates and hiring teams

-We know everyone is busy.
+We know you are busy.

 No one wants to do ten coding challenges when applying for a new job - it’s stressful enough going through round after round of interview without spending every evening and weekend doing brain numbing code challenges.

-Just as importantly we feel feedback is essential.
+Just as importantly we feel feedback is essential

 No one wants to spend a few hours on a code challenge to be told they ‘failed’ with no explanation as to why.
 At the very least the candidate should be told where they went wrong so they can learn from the experience, even better they should be given the chance to explain their choices and thought processes.